Krazune/BFASM/README.md

 ---

 ## Brainfuck
 Brainfuck is a very simple programming language created by Urban Müller in 1993.
-It has 8 different instructions which are used to operate a pointer, and an array of memory cells.
-The minimalistic aspect of the language means that it is very complex to create anything useful with it.
-Despite its simplicity, it's still a turing complete language.
+It has 8 different instructions which are used to operate a pointer and an array of memory cells.
+Despite being turing complete, the minimalistic aspect of the language means that it is very complex to create anything useful with it.

 ### Instructions